FREQUENTLY ASKED QUESTIONS

 What is the ASPIRE-FTD Study?

-ASPIRE-FTD is a clinical study to research the effects of AVB-101, an experimental gene therapy designed to restore levels of progranulin in the brain, potentially slowing or stopping the progression of FTD-GRN.
+ASPIRE-FTD is a Phase 1/2 open-label, multi-center study designed to evaluate the safety and preliminary efficacy of AVB-101 in patients with FTD-GRN.
 ASPIRE-FTD is the first study of AVB-101 in humans.
 It aims to evaluate the safety of AVB-101 and measure its effects on progranulin levels and the symptoms of FTD.

 Who can participate in the study?